mstem/linksprout/README.md

 HTML is free

 1. Edit the CSS to change the color scheme.
-2. Add your analytics snippet code in the header if you want.
+2. Edit the HTML to add your name, photo, links, and analytics snippet code.
 3. Put the HTML and CSS in the same directory.

 Voila!
 Your truncated personal brand is online.